What is Property Tax and when do I pay it?

 Property Transfer Tax is different from property tax.
 You pay property tax on an annual basis for services you receive from your local government, even if no money changes hands.

-Property Transfer Tax Rates
+Property Transfer Tax Rates for Existing Properties (Re-Sale)

 The amount of tax due depends on the fair market value of the property that is transferred: